 Physical education is not only thoroughly enjoyed by the children but is a very necessary part of the curriculum.
 Through physical education, children become aware of their own body and learn to control their movements.
 PE helps to create a healthy, balanced way of living and can relieve stress and aid relaxation.
 Apparatus and movement lessons are part of the activities for every class.
 The children also participate in a variety of sporting fixtures throughout the Borough.

 The school has a large gymnasium and two courts for hockey, football, volleyball, netball, short cricket and rounders.
 All children play all these games and all children take part in at least two hours of physical activities a week.

 All children are encouraged to take part in one of the many sporting activities available before, during or after school.
 These include football, netball, athletics, table tennis, skipping, judo, rounders, tennis, gymnastics, dance and cricket.

 Swimming lessons are arranged for the children in Year 2 and 3.
-These take place at Kingston’s Kingfisher Pool with qualified instructors.
 Each child is expected to participate, and parents are invited to make a modest contribution to the cost of hiring the pool and the instructors.
 During Year 5 all children have the opportunity to take the cycling proficiency test to prepare them for cycling to their secondary school.